 Executive Order 12898 and the DOT and FHWA Orders on Environmental Justice address persons belonging to any of the following groups:

 Environmental justice should be integrated into every transportation decision - from the first thought about a transportation plan to post-construction operations and maintenance.
 The FHWA Order applies to all policies, programs, and other activities that are undertaken, funded, or approved by the Federal Highway Administration (FHWA).

 Federal agencies, State DOTs, Metropolitan Planning Organizations (MPOs), and transit providers advance Title VI and environmental justice by involving the public in transportation decisions.
 Effective public involvement programs enable transportation professionals to develop systems, services, and solutions that meet the needs of the public, including minority and low-income communities.
 There are many excellent examples of transportation initiatives that successfully integrate environmental justice principles.
 Partners and stakeholders can use these successes to champion the opportunities and responsibilities that Title VI and environmental justice present.

-Federal Agencies - FHWA and FTA staff will continue to work with State DOTs, MPOs, transit providers, and other local agencies to ensure Title VI and environmental justice considerations are integral to all surface transportation activities.
+Federal Agencies - FHWA staff will continue to work with State DOTs, MPOs, transit providers, and other local agencies to ensure Title VI and environmental justice considerations are integral to all surface transportation activities.
 In addition to making sure that Federal transportation regulations and policies affirm and reinforce nondiscrimination, Federal staff will take other important actions to: